cpusillo/readmetoo/generated-file/README.md

    - [Questions](#Questions)

    ## Description
-   This is the best description.
+   This is an app that does test.

    ## Installation
-   Simply run npm install to pull in the necessary packages.
+   Simply clone the repo and run `npm install`

    ## Usage
-   Run node index.js
+   Just run it using `node index.js`

    ## Contribution
-   Please don't
+   Don't contribute.

    ## Tests
-   Run the app to test it
+   See usage instructions

    ## Questions
    [Shoot me an email](mailto:cpusillo@gmail.com)